blei139/CityscapesSemSegSFGoldenGate/README.md

 try to point the camera more downward to focus on the road surface more.
 I think my camera is pointing too much at an upward angle.
 Therefore, it is hard for road classification.

+Another observation is that as I calibrate the camera images and undistort each video frame.
+There is a huge performance improvement in road classification.
+More areas of the road is painted purple than before.

+I will train the dataset more until the entropy loss is going down a little more.

 Here are the youtube links:
 https://youtu.be/pBwrd515n-8